 After a quiet opening 10 minutes, Paulinho had the first meaningful opportunity of the match, sending a dipping effort from distance narrowly over the crossbar.

-But it was the home team which took the lead in the 37th minute, as goalkeeper Lloris made a dreadful attempt to deal with a Celustka cross, palming the ball to the feet of Johnson, who gratefully smashed it into the back of the net for his first goal of the season.
+But it was the hosts who took the lead in the 37th minute, as goalkeeper Lloris made a dreadful attempt to deal with a Celustka cross, palming the ball to the feet of Johnson, who gratefully smashed it into the back of the net for his first goal of the season.

-Tottenham, though, was level six minutes later, Paulinho prodding home from close range after Chadli had nodded the ball down from a Holtby free kick.
+Tottenham, though, were level six minutes later, Paulinho prodding home from close range after Chadli had nodded the ball down from a Holtby free-kick.

-Lloris had to be alert moments later as Celustka fired a thunderous effort straight at the goalkeeper from outside the Tottenham penalty area.
+Lloris had to be alert moments later as Celustka fired a thunderous effort straight at the goalkeeper from outside the Spurs penalty area.

-Tottenham was ahead five minutes into the second period as Dembele attempted to pull the ball across the face of goal, but got lucky as it deflected into the goal off O'Shea.
+Tottenham were ahead five minutes into the second period as Dembele attempted to pull the ball across the face of goal, but got lucky as it deflected into the goal off O'Shea.

 Defoe headed against the post from an Aaron Lennon cross seven minutes later as the men from North London found their stride.
 He went close again in 66th minute, but dragged his effort narrowly wide of the left-hand post.